alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/how-to-use.md

 Check the following style guides:

 - [the Guardian style guide](https://www.theguardian.com/guardian-observer-style-guide-a)
-- your organisation’s style guide, if you have one
+- your organisation's style guide, if you have one
 - style guides from other government organisations

 Other government style guides include: